Salma-Zag/pages/hacks/cs-portfolio-quest/backend/submodule_2.md

 }
 ```

-Everything for one user is stored together!
+In this model, all data related to a single user is stored within a single document.

 **When to Use NoSQL**:
-- Flexible data structure (not all users have same fields)
+- Data structures are highly flexible and may vary between entries.
-- Need to scale horizontally (millions of users)
+- Horizontal scalability is a primary requirement (e.g., handling millions of users or high data volumes).
-- Rapid development (structure can change easily)
+- Rapid development cycles are needed, allowing for schema evolution without extensive migrations.
-- Hierarchical data (comments within posts within users)
+- Data is inherently hierarchical (e.g., comments nested within posts, which are nested within users).

 ---